-Class size is limited to 25, and enrolment will be closed when that number is reached.
+Class size is limited to 25, and enrollment will be closed when that number is reached.
 The Registration Page will then be removed.
-This course is very popular, and registration usually fills up within two days.
+This course is very popular, and registration usually fills up in just a few hours.

-Homework must be completed no later than 1 PM (Eastern) Friday of each week, and Emailed to Dr. Sife for evaluation.
+Homework must be completed no later than 1 PM (Eastern) Friday of each week, and emailed to Dr. Sife for evaluation.
 Total commitment and diligence is required.
 Short or off-the-cuff responses are not acceptable.
-All the answers must be written in clear and detailed exposition of the ideas presented, and based on the assigned reading.
+All the answers must be written in clear and detailed exposition of the ideas presented, and based only on the assigned reading.
 Students who experience problems are encouraged to speak with Dr. Sife, who will be glad to reach out to help them, individually.
-We want you to be comfortable with the requirements for this course, and pro-rated refunds are given up through the third week.
-A $25 service charge will be included (which approximates our expenses for the two transactions).
+We want you to be comfortable with the requirements for this course, and as already mentioned, pro-rated refunds are given only through the third week.

 After completing the seminars our highly regarded APLB Certificate of Training will be awarded and mailed to the trainee.
 Ten CE credits are also included, as authorized by NASW.
 And if requested, we will be pleased to post each graduate’s pet bereavement counseling service on our website’s Counselors’ Page.
 Of course, there is no charge for that.

 PERSPECTIVE OF THE SESSIONS

 Each session is based on the posted instruction for that week, and assigned readings in The Loss of a Pet.

 Session 1 will include coverage of the first three chapters of the book and an introduction to petloss counseling.

 Session 2 will include chapters 4 through 9, the loss experience, and the stages of bereavement.

 Session 3 will include chapters 10 through 12, an overview of Cognitive Behavioral theory, and children and petloss.